 De-energisation or disconnection: has the meaning given in section 2 of the Retail Law.
 Premises that are vacant at the time of disconnection should be excluded.
 Only completed disconnections should be reported.
 Where a disconnection has been requested by a retailer but not completed within the relevant reporting period, it should not be included in the total for that period.

 Re-energisation or reconnection: has the meaning given in section 2 of the Retail Law.
 Only completed reconnections should be reported.
 Where a reconnection has been requested by a retailer but not completed within the relevant reporting period, it should not be included in the total for that period.

-Seven (7) calendar days: are inclusive, and the first calendar day should be counted as the day that the disconnection occurred.
+Seven (7) calendar days:

+are inclusive, and the first calendar day should be counted as the day that the disconnection occurred.
-Indicator Information and data required Relevant reporting period S3.24.
-Number of customers disconnected for non-payment In each participating jurisdiction and for each customer category below, the number of electricity and gas customers disconnected for non-payment in the reporting period: Quarterly payment (a) Residential customers, in each calendar month of the reporting period (b) Small business customers, in each calendar month of the reporting period (c) Hardship program customers

-(d) Energy concession customers (e) Residential customers who have been on a payment plan in the previous 12 months (f) Residential customers who have been disconnected on more than one occasion in the previous 24 months.
-S3.25.
-Number of customers reconnected within 7 days of disconnection In each participating jurisdiction and for each customer category below, the number of electricity and gas customers reconnected in the same name and address within seven days of disconnection for non-payment, in the reporting period: (a) Residential customers in each calendar month of the reporting period Quarterly (b) Small business customers in each calendar month of the reporting period (c) Residential hardship program customers (d) Energy concession customers (e) Residential customers who have been on a payment plan in the previous 12 months.
-S3.26.
+Indicator Information and data required Relevant reporting period S3.25-S3.35.
+Number of customers disconnected In each participating jurisdiction and for each customer category below, the number of electricity and gas customers disconnected for non-payment in the reporting period: Quarterly for non-payment (a) Residential customers, in each calendar month of the reporting period (b) Small business customers, in each calendar month of the reporting period (c) Hardship program customers (d) Energy concession customers (e) Residential customers who have been on a payment plan in the previous 12 months (f) Residential customers who have been disconnected on more than one occasion in the previous 24 months.
+S3.26.S3.36.
+Number of customers reconnected In each participating jurisdiction and for each customer category below, the number of electricity and gas customers reconnected in the same name and address within seven days of disconnection for non-payment, in the Quarterly within 7 days of reporting period: disconnection (a) Residential customers in each calendar month of the reporting period (b) Small business customers in each calendar month of the reporting period 1 (c) Residential hardship program customers (d) Energy concession customers (e) Residential customers who have been on a payment plan in the previous 12 months.
+S3.27.S3.37.
 Total number of residential customers reconnected in the same name at the same address In each participating jurisdiction, the total number of residential electricity and gas customers reconnected in the same name and address (regardless of the date of disconnection) in the reporting period.
+Quarterly S3.38.
+Total number of customers with debts at time of disconnection In each participating jurisdiction, the total number of electricity and gas customers disconnected with debts in the following ranges for each of the following customer categories for the reporting period (a) residential customers i. less than \$500 ii. \$500 to less than \$1,500 iv. \$2,500 or more. (b) small business customers i. less than \$500 ii. \$500 to less than \$1,500 iii. \$500 to less than \$2,500 iv. \$2,500 or more.
 Quarterly